|Chennai District welcomes you...|

 16. Personal Assistant(Legal) to the Collector of Chennai

 The Collector is the District Magistrate.
 District Revenue Officer has been designated as Additional District Magistrate.
-This District consists of five Taluks.
-There are no Revenue divisions.
-Therefore the following Deputy Collectors have been designated as Sub Divisional Magistrate for the jurisdiction noted against them.
+The District consists of 10 Taluks.
+There are 2 Revenue Divisions(i.e. Egmore & Tondiarpet).
+The RDO officers are also Revenue Divisional Magistrates.

 However, The Commissioner of Police is dealing with maintenance of Law and Order, The Cinematograph Act, and Explosives Act.
 The Civil Supplies and essential commodities Act is dealt with by the respective Assistant Commissioners (Civil Supplies).
 They are under the control by the Commissioner of Civil Supplies.
 Therefore the Collector of Chennai has no role in this aspect.